Financing the Degree

 To meet immigration regulations, international students must show proof of adequate financial support equivalent to one academic year (3 quarters) of tuition (11-18 unit tuition rate), plus the cost of housing and living expenses.
 Many international students at Stanford utilize family funds to support the cost of attendance.
 A few have obtained fellowship funding from their home government.
 Stanford nor the Department of Statistics endorses any specific corporate or international foundation that international students can apply to for graduate funding.
 It is entirely the applicant's responsibility to research and investigate the reputation of organizations or government agencies when applying for fellowships/grants/scholarships/loans.

-Stanford Fellowships:
+Stanford Fellowships

 Knight-Hennessy Scholars develops a community of future global leaders to address complex challenges through collaboration and innovation.
 Find out if you're eligible!